-TS 22.179 V16.3.0 and TS 22.468 V15.0.0 specifies requirements for group-communication and mission-critical push-to-talk.
+TS 22.179 V16.3.0 [6] and TS 22.468 V15.0.0 [7] specifies requirements for group-communication and mission-critical push-to-talk.
 It covers some aspects of our requirements but only on E-UTRA and allowing a mouth-to-ear latency of 300 ms (KPI 3), whereas the application we are proposing requires 20 ms.

-TS 22.261 V16.5.0 introduces requirements for flexible multicast/broadcast, but there are missing requirements specifying latency
+TS 22.261 V16.5.0 [5] introduces requirements for flexible multicast/broadcast, but again there are no requirements specifying latency.

 Some requirements that are covered by existing specifications: